 Support groups are another method clients can use to receive professional support for a specific mental health concern.
 Group sessions may be more affordable than individual counseling and have the benefit of social support from others.
 Certified counselors may run them, but the group participants often lead the discussion.
 The National Alliance On Mental Health (NAMI) and the Anxiety and Depression Association Of America (ADAA) offer support groups in some areas.

 Inpatient Mental Health Services

 Inpatient services refer to clinical mental health services allowing clients to stay overnight or for a period to be treated for their mental health conditions.
-These services allow counselors to monitor clients experiencing severe challenges or behaviors.
+These services allow counselors to monitor clients experiencing severe challenges or behaviors and avoid escalating health issues.
 These services are commonly used for crisis intervention.

 If you are experiencing thoughts or urges of suicide, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 They are available 24/7 to offer support.

 One common barrier to treatment for those who want to make life changes is finding the time to commute to an appointment or find an affordable care provider.
 In these cases, online therapy can be beneficial.
 You do not have to leave the comfort of your home through an internet-based platform to enjoy the benefits of clinical mental health counseling.